keras-team/keras-cv/README.md

 Applied computer vision engineers can leverage KerasCV to quickly assemble production-grade, state-of-the-art training and inference pipelines for all of these common tasks.

-With the release of [Keras Core](https://keras.io/keras_core/announcement/), KerasCV models and checkpoints can be natively trained and evaluated in TensorFlow, JAX, or PyTorch.
-See "Using KerasCV with Keras Core" below for instructions.

 ## Quick Links
 - [List of available models and presets](https://keras.io/api/keras_cv/models/)